ja-codingtemple/live_react_lessons/live_react_lesson_4/README.md

 React Bootstrap Documentation: https://react-bootstrap.netlify.app/

-## How do I run this React project?
+# How do I run this React project?

-<br>First, clone the repository.
+First, clone the repository.
 Then, navigate into your project folder, open Terminal, and then run these commands:

 `npm install`
 <br>`npm run dev`